krtiteca/ScriptsAssociatedWithLTPArticle/README.md

 # ScriptsAssociatedWithLTPArticle
-Input of R scripts and data for clean-up of data for LTP analyses and for visualizations.
+R scripts and data for clean-up of data for LTP analyses and for visualizations.